tamilzh2018/kode-kloud-test/Devops Kode Kloud Test.md

 # Starts Apache in the foreground so the container stays alive.
 CMD ["/usr/sbin/apache2ctl", "-D", "FOREGROUND"]
 Day 42: **Create a Docker Network**
+The Nautilus DevOps team needs to set up several docker environments for different applications.
+One of the team members has been assigned a ticket where he has been asked to create some docker networks to be used later.
+Complete the task based on the following ticket description:

+a.
+Create a docker network named as news on App Server 1 in Stratos DC.

+b.
+Configure it to use macvlan drivers.

+c.
+Set it to use subnet 192.168.30.0/24 and iprange 192.168.30.0/24.
+Ans:
+# Interface (eth0): You must confirm the actual name of the physical interface on App Server 1.
+Use:
+ip link show
+ex: default primary interface : eth0
+# Docker Command to Create the news macvlan Network:
+docker network create \
+  -d macvlan \
+  --subnet=192.168.30.0/24 \
+  --ip-range=192.168.30.0/24 \
+  --gateway=192.168.30.1 \
+  -o parent=eth0 \
+  news

+# Test:After running the command, confirm that the network has been created:
+docker network ls
+docker network inspect news

 Day 43: **Docker Ports Mapping**